wp-plugins/nextgen-facebook/readme.txt

 * Added a Contact Methods metabox on the Advanced settings page to enable / disable / rename social contact fields.

 == Upgrade Notice ==

+= 6.11-dev1 =

+Added an 'Open Graph+ Sharing' side metabox to the Posts and Pages admin interface, and 'Expand to' option for the Google+ social sharing button.

 = 6.10 =